-Yesterday we went over the basics of sample size calculation.
-What about individual tests?
-Since we know that sample size calculation will vary by individual test, it is important to calculate the minimum sample size necessary considering the type of statistical analysis you are doing.
-I am going to cover sample size calculation for independent samples t-tests today.
+Yesterday, we went over the basics of sample size calculation.
+Now, let’s move on to individual tests.
+Since sample size calculation depends on the test, it’s crucial to determine the minimum sample size based on the type of statistical analysis being conducted.
+Today, I will cover sample size calculation for independent samples t-tests.

 Power Analysis for Independent Samples t-tests

-For this discussion I will refer to Jacob Cohen’s short journal article on power analysis titled, Quantitative Methods in Psychology: A Power Primer.
-This helpful, little journal article nicely identifies effects sizes for common statistical tests, as well as the necessary sample sizes to find those tests significant, given a particular level of significance (0.01, 0.05, and 0.10), effect size (small, medium, and large), and power of 0.80.
+For this discussion, I will refer to Jacob Cohen’s short journal article titled Quantitative Methods in Psychology: A Power Primer.
+This insightful journal article not only identifies effect sizes for common statistical tests but also provides the necessary sample sizes to achieve significance for those tests.
+Specifically, it considers different levels of significance (0.01, 0.05, and 0.10), various effect sizes (small, medium, and large), and a power of 0.80.
+Furthermore, it serves as a useful resource for understanding how these factors interrelate in the context of statistical analysis.

 Yesterday we covered the facets of sample size calculation and actually used the example of an independent samples t-test.
 We need a couple things to calculate the sample size necessary for our t-test: